 Vidrum: “You think you are being funny?”

-Somakhya: “Serious.
+Somakhya: “I’m serious.
 Or was it supposed to be Tatya Tope-jī?”

-Vrishchika: “Before you blame me, let me tell you this was a success.
+Vrishchika: “Now, before you blame me, let me tell you this was a success.
 He was speaking in an extinct language and that is why it sounded like gibberish to us.
 He might have been a prehistoric fellow.”